facebookresearch/fairseq/docs/modules.rst

 Modules
 =======

-Fairseq provides several stand-alone :class:`torch.nn.Module` s that may be helpful when implementing a new :class:`FairseqModel`.
+Fairseq provides several stand-alone :class:`torch.nn.Module` classes that may be helpful when implementing a new :class:`~fairseq.models.FairseqModel`.

 .. automodule:: fairseq.modules
     :members: